Roman conquest of Britain: AD 60–78

+Conquests to the North

-The leader of the Brigantes was queen Cartimandua.
-Her husband was Venutius; one speculation is that he might have been a Carvetian and may therefore have been responsible for the incorporation of Cumbria into a Brigantian federation whose territory straddled Britain along the Solway-Tyne line.
-Cartimandua may have ruled the Brigantian peoples east of the Pennines (possibly with a centre at Stanwick), while Venutius was the chief of the Brigantes (or Carvetii) west of the Pennines in Cumbria (with a possible centre based at Clifton Dykes.)
-Cartimandua was forced to ask for Roman aid following a rebellion by Venutius in 69.
-The Romans evacuated Cartimandua leaving Venutius in power.
+The casus belli presented itself in 69 when Cartimandua queen of the Brigantes following a rebellion by her husband Venutius was forced to ask the Romans for aid, who evacuated her leaving Venutius in power.
+About Venutius one speculation is that he might have been a Carvetian and may therefore have been responsible for the incorporation of Cumbria into a Brigantian federation whose territory straddled Britain along the Solway-Tyne line; furthermore Cartimandua may have ruled the Brigantian peoples east of the Pennines (possibly with a centre at Stanwick, Yorkshire), while Venutius was the chief of the Brigantes west of the Pennines (or Carvetii), in Cumbria (with a possible centre based at Clifton Dykes).

-Tacitus says that in 71 Quintus Petillius Cerialis (governor AD 71–74) waged a successful war against the Brigantes.
-Tacitus praises both Cerialis and his successor Julius Frontinus (governor 75–78).
+In any case Tacitus says that in 71 Cerialis (governor AD 71–74) waged a successful war against the Brigantes.
+He praises both Cerialis and his successor, Julius Frontinus (governor 75–78).

-Much of the conquest of the north may have been achieved under the governorships of Vettius Bolanus (governor AD 69–71), and of Cerialis.
-From other sources, it seems that Bolanus had possibly dealt with Venutius and penetrated into Scotland, and evidence from the carbon-dating of the gateway timbers of the Roman fort at Carlisle (Luguvalium) suggest that they were felled in AD 72, during the governorship of Cerialis.
+Much of the conquest of the north may have been achieved under the governorships of Vettius Bolanus (governor AD 69–71), and of Quintus Petillius Cerialis.
+From other sources it seems that Bolanus had possibly dealt with Venutius and penetrated into Scotland, and evidence from the carbon-dating of the gateway timbers of the Roman fort at Carlisle (Luguvalium) suggests that they were felled in AD 72, during the governorship of Cerialis.
 Lead ingots from Deva Victrix, the Roman fortress at Chester, indicate that construction there was probably under way by AD 74.

 Nevertheless, Gnaeus Julius Agricola played his part in the west as commander of the legion XX Valeria Victrix (71–73), while Cerialis led the IX Hispania in the east.
-In addition, the Legio II Adiutrix sailed from Chester up river estuaries to cause surprise to the enemy.
+In addition, the Legio II Adiutrix sailed from Chester up river estuaries to surprise the enemy.
 The western thrust was started from Lancaster, where there is evidence of a Cerialian foundation, and followed the line of the Lune and Eden river valleys through Low Borrow Bridge and Brougham (Brocavum).
 On the Cumbrian coast, Ravenglass and Blennerhasset were probably involved from evidence of one of the earliest Roman occupations in Cumbria.
 Beckfoot and Maryport may also have featured early on.
 At some point between 72 and 73, part of Cerialis's force moved across the Stainmore Pass from Corbridge westwards to join Agricola, as evidenced by campaign camps (which may have been previously set up by Bolanus) at Rey Cross, Crackenthorpe, Kirkby Thore and Plumpton Head.
-Signal- or watch-towers are also in evidence across the Stainmore area - Maiden Castle, Bowes Moor and Roper Castle, for example.
+Signal- or watch-towers are also in evidence across the Stainmore area: Maiden Castle, Bowes Moor and Roper Castle, for example.
 The two forces then moved up from the vicinity of Penrith to Carlisle, establishing the fort there in AD 72–73.